DarshanRaul94/Python-CLI-for-AWS-GCP/README.md

 	- [ ] Delete roles
 - [ ] Add test's using pytest by creating small scenarios
 - [x] Add exit to main menu
+- [ ] Add keyboard shortcuts for commiting in vscode
 - [ ] FINAL : Package the whole thing and post on pypi

 # References/Inspiration: